STOL4S/2D-Ambient-Occlusion/README.md

 # 2D Ambient Occlusion (Soft Shadowing)
-This repository contains a C# class that is capable of generating ambient occlusion shadows in a 2D scene.
+This repository contains a C# class, and an HLSL file, that are capable of generating ambient occlusion shadows in a 2D scene.
 This algorithm works by generating a 3D position buffer from the 2D scene and then calculating soft shadows using this information.
 If self-shadowing is enabled, then another pass is done and each sprite is scanned individually and checked for occlusion on itself.

-Currently this is a C# class and the shader works using Bitmap objects, but will soon be implmented in HLSL for use in DirectX/MonoGame.
+This was originally only a C# shader, but now is available as an HLSL shader in the AOHLSL folder.
+This shader was intended for use in MonoGame, but could be used in any DirectX project.
+The original C# function is still available and could potentially be used in other projects involving software rendering only.

 ## Examples
 ### No Shading